 Utilize the campus code blue phones with a simple push of a red button.
 Code blue phones and call boxes are typically located all around the common areas, TRC trails, parking lots, structures and interior locations on our campuses including classrooms.
 The code blue phones provide quick access to assistance with a direct line to police dispatch.
 Approximately 1284 interior and 119 exterior phones and/or call boxes are strategically located throughout the campuses.
 The single button speaker phones/call boxes are equipped with red emergency buttons for direct connection to the Tarrant County College Police for police, fire or medical emergencies.

 Call the Tarrant County Crime Stoppers Hotline at 817-469-TIPS (8477).

-Online anonymous reporting form for sexual misconduct: Title IX Incident Reporting Form (maxient.com)
+Online anonymous reporting form for sexual misconduct: https://tccd.college/titleixreport

 Response to a Report